-Lagos bus station is much smaller and is 1.5km to the north of the city, on the Largo Rossio de Sao Joao road.
+Lagos bus station, the Terminal Rodoviário (GPS: 37.107309, -8.676388), is much smaller and is just to the north of the historic centre of the city.
 Lagos bus station ticket office is open every day from 7:30 to 20:30.

 (link opens new tab)

 Seats are allocated for the Tunes to Lisbon section but not on the regional train from Lagos to Tunes.
 There is always space available on the regional train, and the journey can feel excruciatingly slow, taking 1 hour to travel the 45km from Tunes to Lagos.

 Lagos train station (GPS: 37.108876, -8.672080) is to the east of the city, close to the marina complex.
 Lagos train station is modern but having only a single track and ten daily departures it is very easy to navigate around.
 The connection at Tunes train station (GPS: 37.164465, -8.255970) is easy; there is good signage and there will be lots of other travellers making the same connection.

 In Lisbon, the train service stops at the Estação do Oriente (GPS: 38.767826, -9.099003).
 This train station is connected to the red metro line and is close to the airport.

 Related articles: Estação do Oriente guide - Santa Apolonia guide